- The ‘Battle’ of Android and iOS

 - the app on two platforms has lots of data to analyze: the app’s success depends much on its performance analytics.
 Thus, gathering twice as much data may add to the analytics processing and guessing the consumer demand in the future.
 Understanding end-user demand is crucial as when your app meets this goal – you excel, when it doesn’t meet – you disappear.

-Thus, the points for converting to iOS have hard evidence and future perspectives.
+Thus, the points for converting to iOS or vice versa have hard evidence and future perspectives.
 Android phones and iPhones will always be popular.
 Choosing both platforms for your business will only give you a chance to get more tech-savvy users.
 Here, consumers’ choice of a platform is rather mindshare of their daily communication circles.
-So, make an iOS app to make Apple users happy.
+So, make an iOS app to make Apple Store users happy or make an Android app to satisfy the Google Play audience.

 One More Point to Think About

-Making an iOS counterpart of the Android app is the same as creating an app from scratch.
-Thus, the costs of such a transition are pretty much the same as the ones spent on Android app deployment.
+Making an iOS counterpart of the Android app and vice versa is the same as creating an app from scratch.
+Thus, the costs of such a transition are pretty much the same as the ones spent on Android/iOS app deployment.
+But, the output cost will eventually be higher.
 Depending on the app, its features, design, and process flow, this cost may vary.
+Altogether, making a cross-platform app for any existing OS may be the only way to reduce production costs.

-To sum up, converting the Android app into iOS is not exactly the 5-minute process and it requires not only the development of the same app from scratch, this time built on iOS but also many considerations and platform differences to overcome.
+To sum up, converting the Android app into iOS is not exactly the 5-minute process and it requires not only the development of the same app from scratch.
+Also, it consumes time due to many considerations and platform differences to overcome.
 Here, the app architecture, the programming language, the design of interfaces, navigation, user experience, even the store to launch your app differ greatly.
 And these differences appear to be crucial in app development as your app already functions on Android and you wouldn’t want to create a less classy app on iOS.
-So, porting should be carried out starting from careful planning and proceeding with the sophisticated implementation of these plans.
+So, deployment should be carried out starting from careful planning and proceeding with the sophisticated implementation of these plans.